 THE IDEA: The muscles that depress, or keep the shoulders down, tend to be the weakest of the human body (well, technically the weakest and smallest is located inside the ear).

 THE EXERCISE: If you slightly shrug your shoulders then let gravity pull them down, you are almost there….now gently press your shoulders as wide as you can and experiment to see if they drop a little more without compressing the spine and getting shorter or leaning back.
-Our shoulders tend to round forward so it takes A LOT of focus to trigger these muscles and train them.
+Our shoulders tend to round forward so it takes A LOT of focus to trigger and train the muscles that reverse this.
 Take the opportunity this summer to watch other people’s upper back to see how little muscle activity happens in the mid-spine and back of the shoulders.
 Don’t stare though;)

-THE EXERCISE: While keeping your spine as long as possible, gently think about retracting your face back into your brain.
-In other words, draw your chin back and parallel to the floor and at the same time ensure you have no jaw tension.
-This will be difficult to perform for long periods of time but you will get stronger and feel the discomfort of not doing it more often.
+THE EXERCISE: While keeping your spine as long as possible, gently draw your chin back and parallel to the floor and at the same time ensure you have no jaw tension.
+You may notice a lengthening of the upper neck, front and back.
+This will be difficult to perform for long periods of time but there will be less discomfort the more often you practice this.

-THE EXERCISE: With your neck as lengthened to the ceiling as possible nod your head softly ‘yes’ using the joint at the base of the skull.
+THE EXERCISE: With your neck as lengthened to the ceiling as possible nod your head softly ‘yes’ using the joint at the base of the skull (the very top of the spine).
 Then use the next joint down to turn your head slowly as if motioning ‘no’ Finally, allow your head to drop softly to one shoulder while keeping the rest of your spine still.
 Then lift your head to upright again and see if you can feel your face muscles assisting in this.

 As you do more, you want to FEEL more, not push harder.
-More info to follow soon.
+More info to follow soon but you are always welcome to ask more questions in class:)